Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - Note that if you have an application that will be distributed over multiple VMs then its good to have the VMs over an availability zone
         - You can also select for availability zone while creating a virtual machine scale set - But be sure to have the starting instances for VMs to be 3 regardless of scaling options and then check for Zone 1,2,3 under the availability zone.
 In the scaling leave the initial instance count as 3.

+    - **Using Azure dedicated host**
+        - Large companies can also have their own dedicated host -that way then can control the timeframe of when the maintainance events can take place on a physical host
+        - On a dedicated host, only the company's VMs will be place, no other VMs
+            - You can select **Create a dedicated host** from resources to create a dedicated host
+                - **Basics tab**
+                    - Add name and a host group name
+                    - Select the number of availability zones (1) and fault domain count (2)
+                    - The subscription will dictate whether you can have a dedicatd host - typically it requires 96 vCPUs

+## Azure Virtual Networks